jambroo/quick-list/README.md

 Requirements
 ------------
 This NodeJS application requires a running instance of Solr to function.
-The port Solr should be listening on is port 8983 and contain a disposable collection called 'collection'.
-Please be aware the populate.js nodejs script will remove all documents in this collection before populating it with test data.
+Settings associated with Solr can be found in config.json.
+Please run the populate.js script to populate Solr with test data.